The Fourth Kind: Plot

-Chapman University hosts a televised interview with psychologist Dr. Abigail "Abbey" Tyler, who describes a series of events that occurred in Nome, Alaska that culminated in an alleged alien abduction in October 2000.
+Chapman University hosts a televised interview with psychologist Dr. Abigail "Abbey" Tyler, who describes a series of events that occurred in Nome, Alaska, and culminated in an alleged alien abduction in October 2000.

-In a re-enactment of events occurring in August 2000, Abbey's husband, Will, is mysteriously murdered, leaving her to raise their two children, Ashley and Ronnie.
-Abbey tapes hypnotherapy sessions with patients with shared experiences of a white owl staring at them as they sleep before creatures attempt to enter their homes.
-Her first patient, Tommy Fisher, leaves in shock.
-That night, Abbey is called by the police to Tommy's house, where he holds his wife and two children at gunpoint.
+In a re-enactment of events occurring in August 2000, Abbey's husband, Will, is murdered, leaving her to raise their two children, Ashley and Ronnie.
+Abbey tapes clinical hypnotherapy sessions with patients with shared experiences of a white owl staring at them as they sleep before creatures attempt to enter their homes.
+That night, Abbey is called by the police because one of her patients is holding his wife and two children at gunpoint.
 He states that he remembers everything and asks what "Zimabu Eter" means.
 Despite Abbey's pleas, he murders his family and commits suicide.

-After hearing the similarities in their stories, Abbey suspects that these patients may have been victims of an alien abduction.
-There is evidence that she herself may have been abducted, when an assistant gives her a tape recorder which plays the sound of something entering her home and attacking her.
-The attacker speaks an unknown language and Abbey has no memory of the incident.
+Abbey suspects that these patients may have been victims of an alien abduction.
+There is evidence that she may have been abducted as well, when an assistant gives her a tape recorder that plays the sound of something entering her home and attacking her.
+The attacker speaks an unknown language, and Abbey has no memory of the incident.
 Abel Campos, a colleague from Anchorage, is suspicious of the claims.
-Later, Abbey calls upon Dr. Awolowa Odusami, a specialist in ancient languages who was a contact of her late husband, to identify the mysterious language on the tape.
+Abbey calls upon Dr. Awolowa Odusami, a specialist in ancient languages and a contact of her late husband, to identify the language on the tape.
 Odusami identifies it as Sumerian.

 Another patient, Scott, wishes to communicate.
-He admits that there was no owl and speaks of "them," but cannot remember anything further and begs Abbey to come to his home to hypnotize him.
-Under hypnosis, he suddenly jerks upright and begins hovering above his bed, while a voice speaking through Scott orders Abbey in Sumerian to immediately end her study.
-Later, Sheriff August arrives, telling her that Scott is completely paralyzed from the neck down.
-Believing Abbey is responsible, August tries to arrest her but Campos comes to her defense and confirms her story.
-August instead places her under guard inside her house.
+He admits that there was no owl and speaks of "them", but cannot remember anything further and begs Abbey to come to his home to hypnotize him.
+Under hypnosis, he begins hovering above his bed, while a voice speaking through Scott orders Abbey in Sumerian to end her study.
+Town sheriff August later arrives, telling her that Scott is paralyzed from the neck down.
+Believing Abbey to be responsible, August tries to arrest her, though Campos comes to Abbey's defense and confirms her story.
+August instead places Abbey under guard inside her house.